danswart/ryb-book/_book/110-motivations-needs.md

 Seriously.

-Your reasons are your own, but somewhere along the line you must believe that you are the right person (maybe the only person) to bring this project into the world.
-Are you convinced that your way of doing things can make a difference?
+Your reasons are your own, but somewhere along the line you must believe that you are the right person (maybe the ONLY person) to bring this project into the world.
+Are you convinced that your way of doing things can make a difference for others?

 ## Ideas to Actions